Chreece/GuestDoor/README.md

 ## How It Works

+- A Home Assistant automation, stores a passcode in GuestDoor database.
 - The app checks the passcode entered by the user against the one stored in the Postgres database.
 - If the passcode is correct, it triggers the Home Assistant webhook defined in the `.env` file.
 - If the passcode is incorrect, the user has 3 attempts.
 After 3 failed attempts, the IP will be locked for 1 minute.